Capital gains tax may be payable when you sell a certain asset (such as shares, land or property) and make a profit.

-The assets exempt from capital gains tax
+What assets does capital gains tax not apply to?

 If you make a profit on an asset, there are instances where you won’t be hit with capital gains tax.

-Capital gains tax generally does not apply to5:
+Capital gains tax generally doesn’t apply to7:

 - Assets acquired before 20 September 1985